Advice to new Physics students on Level 1 module choices

 - You then need to choose Mathematics modules to the value of 40 credits:

 The vast majority (about 80%) of Physics students take the first option, MATH1561+MATH1571, and this is the 'default' choice, which we would recommend in most cases.
 However, if you think that you might want to switch to a Joint Honours programme in Mathematics and Physics (or even a Single Honours Mathematics programme) after your first year, and want to leave open this possibility, then you should take MATH1061+MATH1071 instead.
 Note that in order to take MATH1061+MATH1071 you need to have AS-Level Further Mathematics at grade A or better, or equivalent.

 All of these Mathematics modules are taught and run by the Department of Mathematical Sciences.
 Detailed information on MATH1561 and MATH1571, including syllabi, is available at http://www.maths.dur.ac.uk/teaching/Auxiliary/ and detailed information on MATH1061 and MATH1071 is available at http://www.maths.dur.ac.uk/teaching/1H/ .
-The essential difference between the two options is that MATH1061+MATH1071 are modules taken mainly by Mathematics students, so they take quite a formal, rigorous approach with an emphasis on proof, whereas MATH1561+MATH1571 are taken by non-Mathematics students (chiefly Physics students) and are therefore tailored more towards the needs of scientists who use Mathematics as a functional tool rather than as a more abstract discipline.
+The essential difference between the two options is that MATH1061+MATH1071 are modules taken mainly by Mathematics students, so they cover more abstract concepts and take quite a formal, rigorous approach with an emphasis on proof, whereas MATH1561+MATH1571 are taken by non-Mathematics students (chiefly Physics students) and are therefore tailored more towards the needs of scientists who use Mathematics as a functional tool.

 - Finally, you need to choose your remaining 20-credit module.
 For this module you have the following main options: